MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-create-appointments-in-a-specific-time-zone-by-using-ews-in-exchange.md

 When the three appointments created by the previous EWS example requests are viewed from a client configured in the Eastern time zone, they appear at 1:00 PM, 2:00 PM, and 3:00 PM, respectively.

-Now that you know how to create appointments in specific time zones, you might want to [update the time zones on existing appointments](how-to-update-the-time-zone-for-an-appointment-by-using-ews-in-exchange.md) to a different one.
+Now that you know how to create appointments in specific time zones, you can [update the time zones on existing appointments](how-to-update-the-time-zone-for-an-appointment-by-using-ews-in-exchange.md) to a different one.

 ## See also

 - [Time zones and EWS in Exchange](time-zones-and-ews-in-exchange.md)

 - [Update the time zone for an appointment by using EWS in Exchange](how-to-update-the-time-zone-for-an-appointment-by-using-ews-in-exchange.md)

 - [Create appointments and meetings by using EWS in Exchange 2013](how-to-create-appointments-and-meetings-by-using-ews-in-exchange-2013.md)